matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-08-day_048_name_that_hash.md

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/nth/nth5.PNG)

-From our results we see that example 2 which Hashid on day 17 previously thought was Snefru-256 (incorrect) is being correctly identified by Name-That-Hash as SHA-256 (correct).
+From our results, we see that example 2 which Hashid on day 17 previously thought was Snefru-256 (incorrect) is being correctly identified by Name-That-Hash as SHA-256 (correct).

 ### 6. **Summary**

 Name-That-Hash is a great alternative for hash identification tools.
-It is extremely quick, accurate and easy to use.
+It is extremely quick, accurate, and easy to use.

 Additionally, if you want to use a web based version of Name-That-Hash you can by going to [https://nth.skerritt.blog/](https://nth.skerritt.blog/).